 Flexible Motion Sensors

-http://www.msm.gatech.edu/wp-content/uploads/2014/03/figure_sensor.pngOur group has developed flexible, stretchable finger rings with embedded conductive nanoparticle inks.
+https://www.msm.gatech.edu/wp-content/uploads/2014/03/figure_sensor.pngOur group has developed flexible, stretchable finger rings with embedded conductive nanoparticle inks.
 Upon deformation, the conductive properties of the NP inks change, allowing for the detection of motion.

 -